Saizzou/Saizzou/README.md

 <br>
 </div>

+  <h2>About Me</h2>

-  <h3>I am a Developer, Network Administrator and a Certificated Linux Administrator.
-You can define me as a IT Nerd.
-Sharing my Projects and Mentoring people who are new to the Cyber World is what I do and love.</h3>
+<h3>I’m a Developer, Network Administrator, and Certified Linux Administrator—an all-around IT nerd with a passion for technology.
+I love sharing my projects and mentoring those new to the cyber world.</h3>
+<h2></h2>A Note to Users</h2>

+<h3>I'm a self-taught developer, which means some of my projects might contain minor mistakes, bugs, or imperfect code.
+If you use or copy any of my shared work, I’d appreciate your feedback and improvements!</h3>
   <br>
 <h2> Skills <img src = "https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/main/gifs/code.gif" width = 32px height=32px> </h2>
 <a href= https://github.com/?tab=repositories&q=&type=&language=python&sort= > <img width ='32px' height='32px' src ='https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/python.svg'> </a>